CENTER FOR SPIRITUALITY & ACTION

 Partial scholarships are available (submit inquiry to Dean Thomason).

-Application: To apply to join the first cohort (commitment September 2024 through early June 2025), please download the application form here and submit your completed form to the Cathedral Dean, Steve Thomason at: sthomason@saintmarks.org
+Application: To apply to join an intentional community cohort please download the application form here and submit your completed form to the Cathedral Dean, Steve Thomason at: sthomason@saintmarks.org

 Questions or interested in learning more?
 Email Dean Steve Thomason (sthomason@saintmarks.org).